40 Biggest NBA Draft Busts: Where Are They Now?

 “Tractor” Traylor never played a game for the team that drafted him, the Dallas Mavericks.
 He was sent to Milwaukee in exchange for Pat Garrity and a then-unknown German prospect named Dirk Nowitzki.

-Sadly, Traylor died in May of 2011 of a heart attack at age 34 while playing in Puerto Rico.
+A seven-year NBA backup, Traylor sadly died in May of 2011 of a heart attack at age 34 while playing in Puerto Rico.

 19. Eddie Griffin (No. 7, 2001)